enkidevs/curriculum/lua/roblox-studio/cframes-ii/cframes-math-i.md

 ## Content

-Unlike Vector3, the math is not so straightforward with `CFrames`. *To add* CFrames with other CFrames, you must use an **asterix**.
+Unlike Vector3, the math is not so straightforward with `CFrames`. *To add* CFrames with other CFrames, you must use an **asterisk**.

 ```lua
 Variable.Property = CFrame.new(X, Y, Z) * CFrame.new(X, Y, Z)
 ```

-An asterix is also used when you want to **include both position and orientiation data**.
+An asterisk is also used when you want to **include both position and orientation data**.

 ```lua
 Variable.Property = CFrame.new(X, Y, Z) * CFrame.Angle(X, Y, Z)